SenonLi/SenVulkan/README.md

 		This will cause the configuration of these values to be ignored and you will be required to specify the data at drawing time.;
 * 17. The uniform values need to be specified during pipeline creation by creating a VkPipelineLayout object: transformation matrix, texture samplers ...
+* 18. You can only use a framebuffer with the render passes that it is compatible with, which roughly means that they use the same number and type of attachments;
 *

 ### V++ / Debug